-WWE Rumors: Superstar Sent Home From ‘SummerSlam’ For Being Drunk, Incident With A Fan
+WWE Rumors: Superstar Reportedly Sent Home From ‘SummerSlam’ For Being Drunk, Incident With A Fan

 One of WWE’s biggest pay-per-view events is now over as SummerSlam has passed, but some of the repercussions from the weekend are holding on.
-Of course, there were titles that changed hands and big matches one, but a current superstar is having to deal with much bigger problems.
+Of course, there were titles that changed hands and big matches won, but a current superstar is having to deal with much bigger problems.
 Rumors are flying around that a certain superstar was sent home for being too drunk, getting into an incident with a fan, and needing WWE staff to “contain her.”

 Usually, SummerSlam is where many feuds end due to titles changing hands or a final match taking place.
-In the case of Alicia Fox, she was not involved in the actual event whatsoever, but it is now revealed that she may not have even been in Toronto any longer once it kicked off.
+In the case of Alicia Fox, she was not involved in the actual event whatsoever, but it is now revealed that she may not have even been in Toronto when it kicked off.

 There had been some reports flying around on social media that a “certain female superstar” was bringing about a lot of disappointment.
 SE Scoops reported that Alicia Fox was allegedly “messy drunk” over the week and that she was sent home “after an incident.”